 1. Pick your platform

-Ultimately, photos and videos help you tell your story—the heart of which is your fundraiser description.
-Telling your story honestly and clearly is essential.
+When people visit your fundraiser, you’ll want them to engage with your story right away.
+Images and videos that are clear and help you tell your story are important, but the words you choose matter just as much.
 Not sure where to start?
-We’ve put together some helpful storytelling tips in Your Crowdfunding Fundraiser Story: A Comprehensive Guide.
+We’ve put together some helpful storytelling tips in our blog post Your Fundraiser Story: A Comprehensive Guide.

 4. Share your fundraiser

-After Shannon Otto was featured on The New York Times podcast “The Daily,” people responded to her story of having her nursing license suspended after falling behind on her student loan payments.
-A listener started a GoFundMe for her, but it turned out she already had one set up—and it ended up raising more than $9,000.
-Check out her fundraiser: Shannon Otto Student Loan.
+Shannon was featured on The New York Times podcast “The Daily” when her nursing license was suspended because she couldn’t make her student loan payments.
+In serious financial trouble and unable to work, she didn’t know where to turn.
+A listener started a GoFundMe for her, but it turned out she had already set one set up—and it ended up raising more than $9,000 to help her get back on her feet.